gundvang/Theatrix/README.md

 ## Example of generated body-tag
+When initialized.
+The body-tag will get classes and/or data-tags showing the current scene (in), previous scene (out) and direction.
 ```
 <body class="scene1 scene1-out scene2 scene2-in down" data-in="scene2" data-out="scene1" data-direction="down">
 ```

 ### Targeting interactivity via css
 To create animations on specific scenes and/or specific directions.
 You can target these in many ways.
 Below are shown a few examples:
 ```
 body[data-out="scene1"][data-in="scene2"][data-direction="down"] .scene {  }
 body[data-out="scene1"][data-in="scene2"].down .scene {  }